-Different regions enforce varying degrees of strictness regarding this regulation.
-For instance, in California, hanging items from the rearview mirror is explicitly forbidden if it could obstruct the driver’s view.
-This approach is consistent across several states to address the potential hazards of impaired visibility.
+Different areas have different levels of strictness when it comes to this law.
+For example, in California, it’s explicitly forbidden to hang anything from the rearview mirror that could obstruct the driver’s view.
+This is the same across many states to address the hazards of impaired visibility and to make sure drivers have an unobstructed view of the road.

-Understanding California’s Vehicle Mirror Law
+California Vehicle Mirror Law

 States That Enforce Similar Mirror Laws